polluxio/pollux-payload/README.md

 export POLLUX_INSTALL pollux_install
 ```

-Once this is done, launch in local mode:
+Once this is done, run the local mode:

 ```bash
 # Following command will launch 4 workers